Top Things to Know

 The Contour is built specifically to defeat the printing problem that kills most OWB concealment attempts.
 Asymmetrical molded-in wings angle the grip toward the body instead of letting it stand off.
 Retention is dialed via a vertical slot system rather than a single screw, which holds tension over time without backing off.

-Who it's for: The committed carrier with an average to narrow frame who wants OWB to conceal like IWB.
-The carrier who has tried two or three OWB rigs and given up.
+Who it’s for: the committed carrier with an average to narrow frame who wants OWB to conceal like IWB, especially the carrier who has tried two or three OWB rigs already and given up.

 2. Vedder LightTuck OWB: All-Around Adjustable Pick

-The LightTuck is the do-everything benchmark of the Kydex OWB category.
-Adjustable cant and ride height let you tune it to your body and your carry position.
-Fits over 450 firearm models.
-The reason it shows up on every CCW list is not exotic engineering.
-It is the most consistently right answer for most carriers.
+The LightTuck is the do-everything benchmark of the kydex OWB category.
+Adjustable cant and ride height let you tune it to your body and your carry position, and it fits over 450 firearm models.
+The reason it shows up on every CCW list is not exotic engineering; it is the most consistently right answer for most carriers.

 3. Alien Gear ShapeShift OWB Paddle: Modular Pick

-The one tradeoff: Modular systems are bulkier than dedicated Kydex.
+The one tradeoff: modular systems run bulkier than dedicated Kydex.
 The convertibility costs slimness.

 4. CrossBreed SnapSlide OWB: Hybrid Comfort Pick

-The SnapSlide pairs a leather backer that molds to your body over time with a Kydex shell that holds consistent retention.
-The leather softens the contact point against the body, relevant for carriers who find all-kydex uncomfortable on bare skin.
+The SnapSlide pairs a leather backer that molds to your body over time with a kydex shell that holds consistent retention.
+The leather softens the contact point against the body, which matters for carriers who find all-kydex uncomfortable on bare skin.
 Higher ride height supports concealment without going full slim-kydex.

-Who it's for: The carrier prioritizing all-day comfort, especially in warmer weather, willing to trade some slimness for body conformity.
+Who it’s for: the carrier prioritizing all-day comfort, especially in warmer weather, who are willing to trade some slimness for body conformity.
 Broader-frame carriers also tend to favor hybrid construction.

-The one tradeoff: Hybrid construction is bulkier than slim Kydex.
-Leather backers also need a break-in period before they reach peak fit.
+The one tradeoff: hybrid construction runs bulkier than slim Kydex, and leather backers need a break-in period before they reach peak fit.

 5. Blackhawk SERPA CQC: Value Tier Pick

-The SERPA is the most accessible price point in this lineup.
-Active retention via the SERPA index-finger release adds a mechanical lock that purely passive systems don't have.
-Worth flagging: the SERPA's index-finger release has been a topic of discussion in the defensive training community over the years regarding trigger discipline during the draw stroke.
-Carriers selecting this rig should put intentional reps into the draw before relying on it.
+The SERPA is the most accessible price point in this lineup, and its active retention via the index-finger release adds a mechanical lock that purely passive systems don’t have.

-Who it's for: The new OWB carrier or occasional carrier who wants a competent rig at the lowest defensible price.
+Who it’s for: the new or occasional OWB carrier who wants a working rig at the lowest defensible price and is willing to put in the trigger-discipline reps the design requires.

-The one tradeoff: Straight-drop cant limits concealment compared to the forward-cant options above.
+The one tradeoff: straight-drop cant limits concealment compared to the forward-cant options above, and the retention mechanism demands more deliberate training than the other picks here.
 This is a starter-tier or backup-tier holster, not an end-state holster.

 How Do You Choose an OWB Holster for Your Body Type?